oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 2. Report the hosts as out-of-sync.
 This approach requires a Vdsm-side change - it would need to report which of its network is the default route.

 *   Moving a host from a cluster to another one.
-    -   As soon as the mangement network is a required one, the flow will be covered by the current behavior - in case the necluster management network isn't defined on the host, it'll become "Non-operational", otherwise it'll remain in the same status it was.
+    -   As soon as the mangement network is a required one, the flow will be covered by the current behavior - in case the cluster management network isn't defined on the host, it'll become "Non-operational", otherwise it'll remain in the same status it was.
     -   **Note**: in case that the new management network is defined on the host, but the engine could not access the NIC it defined on, the host will become "Non-responsive" (covered by the current behavior).
 *   Moving a cluster from a DC to another one.
 Possible scenarios are:
     -   Keeping current management network.